 My books are about redemption and transcendence.
 But so were the Middle Ages — about scourging the body in order to transcend it.
 My work isn’t about scourging the body; it’s about perfecting it in order to transcend it, in order to develop and maintain perfect health, mental awareness, and lasting consciousness right through life.
 You see, we’ve moved beyond a purely religionist definition of transcendence.
 Transcendence can be as simple as surpassing one’s early circumstances to become an artist, or as elaborate as dying on the cross.
 We now know — or at least we should know — that there is something beyond the physical, and we don’t need prayer to touch it.
 We can reach out and grab it.
 That is, we can take an active role in the process of connecting with the energy continuum.
 That is why my books are also about the biology of consciousness, about first principles, if you would, the steps to implementing our transformation in the space of a single lifetime.
 We can use this process to heal and perfect our beings.

 How do we change our consciousness?
 That’s the purpose of Kundalini — a powerful, yet dormant mechanism in our beings that allows us to realize our full potential.
 Kundalini is the motivating catalyst behind the transformational experience.
-It's the key to our changing our state of consciousness.
+It's the key to our changing our consciousness.
 How?
-Kundalini stimulates neuroplastic activity in the brain and, as a consequence, changes our very Being.
-All our behavioral aberrations vanish.
+Kundalini stimulates neuroplastic activity in the brain which, as a consequence, changes our metabolism, our organic and hormonal structure.
+Overtime, our behavioral aberrations vanish.
 We are no longer cogs in the machine.

 You have to involve the whole being.
 Master three powerful meditation techniques: diaphragmatic deep breathing, control of heart rate, the backward-flowing method and you’re there, standing at the threshold of a new being.

 “Knowing is not enough; we must apply.
 Willing is not enough; we must do.”